anuragthoke123/MyCalendar/README.md

-# React Google Calendar Clone
+# React Calendar

-A react demo of google calendar
+A react calendar

 ## Watch it being used live